DigitalGeographyLab/tweetsearcher/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4723336.svg)](https://doi.org/10.5281/zenodo.4723336)

 # tweetsearcher
-A Python tool to download Tweets using Academic Research credentials and the API v2 developed at [Digital Geography Lab](https://www2.helsinki.fi/en/researchgroups/digital-geography-lab).
+A Python tool to download tweets using Academic Research credentials and the API v2 developed at [Digital Geography Lab](https://www2.helsinki.fi/en/researchgroups/digital-geography-lab).

 ## What does it do?
-tweetsearcher is a Python tool designed to download Tweets from Twitter using Academic Research credentials.
+tweetsearcher is a Python tool designed to download tweets from Twitter using Academic Research credentials.
 It downloads and automatically parses the json response from Twitter's API v2 saving it to a pickled dataframe.
 If one is inclined to do so, there's another script file included which will turn the pickled dataframes into geopackage files, commonly used in GIS.

 ## Why does it exist?
-This work is based on Seija Sirkiä's work in creating a collector tool that worked with Twitter's Premium API, but has been considerably rewritten to work with the current version of Twitter's searchtweets-v2 python library.
+This work is based on Seija Sirkiä's work in creating a collector tool that worked with Twitter's Premium API, but has been considerably rewritten to work with the current version of Twitter's searchtweets-v2 Python library.
 It was made partly to promote open tools and open science, but there also seemed to be a need for a ready-made and (somewhat) easy-to-use tool to collect Twitter data for academic research.

 ## Set up